 According to a DemandGen Report, 59% of marketers believe that interactive content is highly effective at engaging an audience, and a further 81% agree that interactive content grabs attention more effectively than static content.

 Interactive elements can be as easy as quizzes and surveys or as complex as tools like ROI calculators.

 A simple tactic is to offer visitors the chance to enter a contest or giveaway by sharing something via social media (along with a branded hashtag) or by entering in their contact details onsite.

 Beyond using a chatbot as a customer service tool, you can even use your chatbot to help you with your marketing and sales.
-With some businesses using their chatbots to help set up sales meetings and appointments, and others even using chatbots make direct sales to customers.
+Some businesses are using their chatbots to help set up sales meetings and appointments, and others are even using chatbots to make direct sales to customers.

 If you do use a contact form, try the process yourself to make sure it works and delivers email to your inbox.